Colon Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Colon Cancer

 Polyps in the colon.
 Some polyps have a stalk and others do not.
 Inset shows a photo of a polyp with a stalk.

-Possible signs of colon cancer include a change in bowel habits or blood in the stool.
+Signs of colon cancer include blood in the stool or a change in bowel habits.

-These and other symptoms may be caused by colon cancer.
-Other conditions may cause the same symptoms.
-Check with your doctor if you have any of the following problems:
+These and other signs and symptoms may be caused by colon cancer or by other conditions.
+Check with your doctor if you have any of the following:

 - A change in bowel habits.